For students. Built one at a time.

 Built, tested, and numbered by hand.

 It's one moment, repeated daily.
-Every other detail exists to support it.
+The rest of the device exists to support it.

 You walk past your desk on the way out.